pascallaliberte/sharpen.page/_posts/2020-07-24-landing-page-remove-friction-or-help-make-progress.md

 [bullettrain]: https://bullettrain.co

-Conclustion: the landing page has a hole! **Maybe your site has no friction, but if there's a hole, people will slide right into it and leave.**
+Conclusion: the landing page has a hole! **Maybe your site has no friction, but if there's a hole, people will slide right into it and leave.**

 ## The Opportunity